kaizhu256/node-utility2/README.md

 # todo
+- rename .tmp to tmp
-- major revamp - rename mode* to state*
+- major revamp - jslint - use 4 space indent and 80 col maxlen
 - create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it
 - auto-generate help doc from README.md